This Community Medical Center Colorectal Cancer article was provided by RWJBarnabas Health.

 Increase fiber.
 Whole grains, fruits and vegetables will up your fiber intake and protect your colon against cancer and other diseases.

 Decrease saturated fat.
-Red meat is high in saturated fat and has been linked to increased rates of colon cancer.
+Red meat is high in saturated fat, linking it to increased rates of colon cancer.

 Increase unsaturated fats.
 Fish and plant-based oils contain omega-3 fatty acids and other unsaturated fats, which improve cell health and can decrease colon cancer risk by 12 percent.